Don't Let the Medium Dictate a Purpose for the Message

 Why John, WHY?

-The third is an essay called _[Semantic Engines](https://www.scribd.com/document/119239415/John-Haugeland-Semantic-Engines)_ by John Hagueland_ Hagueland’s piece questions whether cognition can arise from a semantic understanding of mental states.
+The third is Semantic Engines by John Haugeland.
+Haugeland’s piece questions whether cognition can arise from a semantic understanding of mental states.
 He applies computational theory to minds using Turing machines and games.
 In his view, mental awareness is little more than symbol manipulation.
 This approach melds the mentalist belief in the phenomenon of consciousness with the behaviouralist approach of empirically developed experiments to gauge cognition.
 I like the essay because why not abstract consciousness to processes akin to formal methods.
 It may totally be the case that human-level thought is just like really really complex symbol manipulation.
+All Symbols all the way down.
 I mean a really cool robot might convince me of that 🤷🏿♂️.
-What gives serious pause, to me, is to not_ treat simulations as a form of insight into cognition as opposed to the thing consciousness is.
+What gives serious pause, to me, is to not treat simulations as a form of insight into cognition as opposed to the thing consciousness is.
 It’s like taking a turtle out and saying it’s a duck.
 Make it make sense.
 The movie Free Guy is fantastic but it would be hella sus if, in that world, we thought we discovered what cognition is for humans instead of a great simulation of cognitive capacity.
 I am all aboard(motherboard pun 😭) for cognitive beings.
-Yet, this is precisely what Hagueland and those of his [ilk](https://en.wikipedia.org/wiki/Intentionality) like [Daniel Dennet](https://www.goodreads.com/review/show/4206814457) do.
+Yet, this is precisely what Haugeland and those of his brand of brain as CPU believers like Daniel Dennett do.
 They take a strong AI stance by saying thought is digital and the brain, pfft, who cares, it’s just wetware.

 p.s.
 I mean the latest AI sparking GAI discussion is just so so at the task given to it.
 Oh now that it can take multiple input types its gEnERaL Ai???